 If your gutters are clogged with leaves, pine needles, or other organic debris, they are far from being firesafe.
 Sparks and embers may land in your gutters and ignite this material.
 Because your gutters are so high up, you may not notice that anything is amiss until the fire gets out of control, which gives the fire time to engulf the entire house.

 Many homeowners think routine gutter cleaning is the only way to prevent this issue, but that’s simply not true.
 Gutter cleaning is only a temporary solution to a permanent problem.
-Gutter protection eliminates the need for gutter cleaning altogether by keeping leaves and debris out of your gutters for good.
+Gutter protection reduces the need for gutter cleaning by keeping leaves and debris out of your gutters for good.

 Keep Up with Regular Landscaping Maintenance